 RESOURCESTraining Tips, running advice + more

-What is a Marathon?
+What is a marathon

 The BMO Vancouver Marathon in May is Vancouver’s only Marathon, and the host of the BC Marathon Championships.

-What is the distance of a Marathon?
+What is a Half Marathon?

 What types of running races are there?